Martyn Lloyd-Jones: Evangelical controversy

 Lloyd-Jones provoked a major dispute in 1966 when, at the National Assembly of Evangelicals organised by the Evangelical Alliance, he called on evangelicals to withdraw from denominations in which they were "united with the people who deny and are opposed to the essential matters of salvation."
 This was interpreted as referring primarily to evangelicals within the Church of England, although there is disagreement over whether this was his intention as there were other denominations with liberal wings.
-There was also disagreement as to what the new ecclesiology he was proposing would look like in practice, although he spoke of “a fellowship, or an association, of evangelical churches.”
+There was also disagreement as to what the new ecclesiology he was proposing would look like in practice, although he spoke of "a fellowship, or an association, of evangelical churches."

 However, Lloyd-Jones was criticised by the leading Anglican evangelical John Stott.
 Although Stott was not scheduled to speak, he used his position as chairman of the meeting to oppose Lloyd-Jones publicly, stating that his opinion was against history and the example of the Bible.
 This open clash between the two elder statesmen of British evangelicalism was widely reported in the Christian press and caused considerable controversy.
 Stott later apologised to Lloyd-Jones for abusing his position as chairman, and he greatly admired Lloyd-Jones's work, often quoting him in his own books.

 Yet the disagreement remained and the following year saw the first National Evangelical Anglican Congress, which was held at Keele University.
 At this conference, largely due to Stott's influence, evangelical Anglicans committed themselves to full participation in the Church of England, rejecting the separationist approach proposed by Lloyd-Jones.

 These two conferences effectively fixed the direction of a large part of the British evangelical community.
 Although there is an ongoing debate as to the exact nature of Lloyd-Jones's views, they undoubtedly caused the two groupings to adopt diametrically opposed positions.
 These positions, and the resulting split, continued largely unchanged, at least through 1996.

 Later life

 Lloyd-Jones retired from his ministry at Westminster Chapel in 1968, following a major surgery.
-He later spoke of his personal conviction that God had stopped him from preaching through the New Testament book of Paul's Letter to the Romans in his Friday evening Bible study exposition because he did not experientially know enough about "joy in the Holy Spirit", the subject of his next sermon (based on Romans 14:17).
+In a letter dated Thursday, May 30th, 1968, published in the Westminster Record, he wrote: